Tizitendo/0n_x-StageVariants/README.md

 # Onyx-StageVariants
-- Helper to create stage variants
+- Helper to create visual stage variants
 - Allows you to replace spritesheets, recolor layers and more

 Import line: